Each year, Escherichia coli (E. coli) bacteria cause hundreds of thousands of infections in the United States.

 E. coli has been making headlines recently for other reasons.
-This week the Centers for Disease Control and Prevention (CDC) is an outbreak of E. coli infections that’s affected more than 90 people across five states.
+This week the Centers for Disease Control and Prevention (CDC) is

 In most cases E. coli infections can be managed with rest and rehydration.
 Sometimes healthcare providers prescribe antibiotics to treat them.

 The mcr-1 gene was first reported in China in 2015, where colistin was routinely given to chicken and pigs in animal feed.
 The country has since banned colistin for agricultural use.

 Less than six months later, the U.S. Department of Defense and Department of Agriculture identified the mcr-1 gene in bacteria cultured from a patient in